jdsprink91/scandalous-prince-reader/README.md

 ## V0.0.6 checklist

-- [ ] Build page for individual feed item.
+- [x] Build page for individual feed item.
 How to load:

 1. If feed item exists in cached feed, then use that.
 2. Use url to get link to rss feed and linke to feed item.

-- [ ] write about page
+- [x] write about page

 ## V0.0.7 checklist

+- [ ] change ui to be show driven.
+Only show feed for show!
-- [ ] Add fast forward and reverse buttons to mobile audio thing
+- [ ] figure out how to load shows

 ## V0.0.8 checklist

-- [ ] virtualize the feed list (this thing is gonna be chonky)
+- [ ] add full page audio page
+- [ ] Add audio scrubber / playback speed

 ## V0.0.9 checklist